-Instructional Leader: Instructional leaders have a student focus and are concerned with the teachers' and school's impact on student learning and instructional issues.
+Instructional Leader: Is concerned with the teachers' and school's impact on student learning and instructional issues.
 Instructional leaders conduct classroom observations, ensure professional development enhances student learning, communicate high academic standards, and ensure all school environments are conducive to learning.

-Leadership: As one of four organization drivers, effective educational leaders know how to build and strengthen a network of organizational support that includes (a) the professional capacity of teachers and staff, (b) the professional community in which they learn and work, (c) family and community engagement, and (d) effective management and operation of the building/district.
+Leadership: One of four organization drivers with the focus of building and strengthening a network of support including (a) the professional capacity of teachers and staff, (b) the professional community in which they learn and work, (c) family and community engagement, and (d) effective management and operation of the building/district.

-Learning Intentions: Learning intentions, also known as learning objectives, clearly describe what students should know, understand, and do.
+Learning Intentions: Also known as learning objectives, clearly describe what students should know, understand, and do.

-Look Fors: Walkthrough/Look For Tools break down each essential element of Practice Profiles showing how they might look in practice.
-Designed to be used during coaching observations, self-evaluation, or to provide feedback.
+Look For Tools: Break down each essential element of Practice Profiles showing how they might look in practice, designed to be used during coaching observations, self-evaluation, or to provide feedback.

-Metacognition: Metacognition occurs when a student is conscious of his/her thinking and level of cognition while in the process of learning.
+Metacognition: Occurs when a student is conscious of his/her thinking and level of cognition while in the process of learning.

-Missouri Department of Elementary and Secondary Education (DESE): is the administrative arm of the State Board of Education.
+Missouri Department of Elementary and Secondary Education (DESE): The administrative arm of the State Board of Education.
 It facilitates the development and implementation of effective evidence-based educational practices to support all districts and building to achieve exceptional outcomes for all students.
-It is primarily a service agency that works with educators, legislators, government agencies, community leaders and citizens to maintain a strong public education system.

-Missouri School Improvement Program (MSIP): MSIP is the Department's process for distinguishing the performance of schools in valid, accurate and meaningful ways.
+Missouri School Improvement Program (MSIP): DESE's process for distinguishing the performance of schools in valid, accurate, and meaningful ways.
 The goal of the system is to promote continuous improvement in the public schools of the state.